Million Dollar Extreme Presents: World Peace: Revival

+In December 2022, Sam Hyde announced that funding had been secured for an independently produced Season 2, with Nick Rochefort also returning.
+In February 2023, Charls Carroll announced that he and Sam had reconciled after a lengthy feud and that he would also be involved.

-In May 2025, Million Dollar Extreme announced a revival under the title Extreme Peace; the new series was an independent production, featuring six 30-minute episodes, with Hayden joining the group as an official member as part of the revival.
+In May 2025, Million Dollar Extreme announced a revival under the title Extreme Peace; the new series was an independent production, featuring six 30-minute episodes, with Erick Hayden joining the group as an official member as part of the revival.